9. The recording medium: Camera ISO, megapixels & sensors

 Camera sensors also come in different sizes (these sensor sizes are also referred to as ‘formats’), with smaller sensor sizes offering lower image quality compared to that of larger sensors.
 Most commonly, you’re likely to have heard of full-frame, crop-sensor and medium format cameras.
 But what do each of these mean?

 © Karl Taylor Education

-Crop sensor cameras, also referred to as APS-C, are the smallest of the sensor sizes and have a pre-determined crop applied to them.
+Crop sensor cameras, also referred to as APS-C, are the smallest of the sensor sizes.
 Measuring at approximately 23.5mm x 15.6mm compared to the 36mm x 24mm full-frame sensor, they are smaller, lighter and more affordable than their full-frame counterparts.

 Full-frame sensors do not have a pre-determined crop, and because of their larger sensor size they offer better image quality and enhanced performance in low light conditions.

 Medium format cameras offer the largest sensor of these three options.
 The benefit of this 53.4mm x 40mm sensor is that it allows for much higher resolution compared to cameras with smaller sensors.
 Mostly used by professionals, this quality does come with a much higher price tag than crop sensor or full-frame cameras.

 Megapixels & Resolution

 Used interchangeably, megapixels and resolution actually mean two very different things and it’s important to understand the difference if you want to get the most out of your images.

 An example of a 100 megapixel image. © Karl Taylor Education